TwentyFourMinutes/Venflow/README.md

 - Creating pull requests
 - Reporting bugs

+For more information take a look at out [contribution guideline](https://github.com/TwentyFourMinutes/Venflow/blob/dev/CONTRIBUTING.md).

 ## Installation

 The pre-release versions of Venflow can currently be downloaded on [nuget.org](https://www.nuget.org/packages/Venflow).
 By now, the project should be fairly stable and safe to use.